emre-h/TOGG-Case-Study/README.md

 **Optional part:**
 The VHAL that written in this case study, has generated a java library to get `VehicleProperties`.
 This class has vehicle property enums to get data from system.
 Actually it is not necessary but if you added a custom vendor property, it should be added.
-You can also get custom property value via using property integer value without this class.
+You can also get custom property values via using integer value of property without this class/jar.

+Generated JAR path:
+`out/target/common/obj/JAVA_LIBRARIES/togg.emre.vehicle-V1.0-java_intermediates/classes.jar`

 **Fetching Live Car Property Data**

-The VHAL written in this case study, changes `PERF_VEHICLE_SPEED` value based on device device output.
-It is like reading a value from a driver.
+The VHAL written in this case study, changes `PERF_VEHICLE_SPEED` value based on device driver output.
+It is like a demonstration that reading a value from a driver.
 It will be explained later in this document.

 Since we have `android.car` library in our project, we can register a callback to get car data: